sairion/svg-inline-react/README.md

 ### prop `raw` : bool (experimental!)

 This prop allows your svg file to be rendered directly, without a container element wraps it.
 This is an experimental feature.
-Since this feature needs `DOMParser` svg+xml support, it's only avaialble on >= IE10 and other modern browsers (it checks support before use, so errors won't be thrown though).
 Also, the prop will be ignored on server side rendering environment.

 ## Notes